xxgj/buaa-ncov-report-action/README.md

 Since GitHub will send an email notification of workflow error messages to you when workflow fails, `buaa-ncov-report-action` does not implement another way for notification.

+You can run workflow by yourself and view log at [here](https://github.com/xxgj/buaa-ncov-report-action/actions).

 ## Known BUGs

+> Feel free to open an issue if you have any questions.

 1. There is slight difference between the real report data and yesterday's data.
 However, it doesn't matter.